 If the information provided on your Form 433-A, or Collection Information Statement is untruthful or incomplete, the IRS may assume you’re hiding income or property.

 - You’ve Defaulted on a Previous Installment Agreement

 If your installment agreement is rejected, you can negotiate again.
 If you haven’t already, speak with a tax accountant that can help you revise and prepare your next payment plan proposal to assure better chances of success.

-If you realize that you cannot feasibly pay back the total tax owed to the government, you may choose to pursue an Offer in Compromise.
-This is a settlement with the IRS to pay less than you owe.
+This is a settlement with the IRS to settle the debt for less than you owe.
+Essentially, you’ll negotiate with the IRS to pay a lump sum amount that is lower than your actual debt, and the IRS will erase your debt as soon as the agreed upon amount is paid.
 These can be extremely difficult to qualify, and it’s important to use the help of a tax expert to ensure the best chance of approval.